LuciaVerde/Frontend-Mentor-QR-code-solution/README.md

 ### What I learned

-Through this project you could refresh some basic concepts that I had somewhat forgotten.
+Through this project I refreshed some basic concepts that I had somewhat forgotten.

 ## Author